stuartherbert/putting-ansible-to-work/organising-your-ansible-files.md

   action: apt pkg=curl state=latest
 </pre>

-I cover tasks in detail in [Building Roles](building-roles.html) later in the book.
+I cover tasks in detail in [How Tasks Work](how-tasks-work.html) shortly, and all of the chapters on roles talk about how to use tasks.

 ## roles/&lt;os&gt;/&lt;role&gt;/templates/